Dilute Bose gas with three-body interaction: recent results and open questions: Three-body interactions and scattering energy

 \section{Three-body interactions and scattering energy}

 We model interactions between three particles via a potential which depends only on relative coordinates:

-where $V:(\R^3)^2\to \R$ is nonnegative, bounded, and compactly supported.
+where $V: \R^3 \times \R^3 \to \R$ is nonnegative, bounded, and compactly supported.
 In order to preserve the bosonic symmetry of the particles, $U$ should be invariant under permutations of the three variables.
-This translates into the following \emph{three-body symmetry} of $V$
+This translates into the following \emph{three\nobreakdash-body symmetry} of $V$

-As we will explain below, this symmetry plays a crucial role in the zero-scattering energy of three-bosons.
+As we will explain below, this symmetry plays a crucial role in the zero-scattering energy of three bosons.